Stories

 Early Detection of Alzheimer’s Through HKUST’s Community-based Scheme

-The NeuroCare Community Project is a five-year initiative aimed at the early identification of Alzheimer’s and dementia risk among older people in Hong Kong, amid a rapidly aging population and growing demand for timely support.
+The NeuroCare Community Project is a five-year initiative aimed at the early identification of Alzheimer’s and dementia risk among older people in Hong Kong.

 03 Good Health & Well-Being